Home Contact Us FAQ's SiteMap

 RETAINED

-1. Contingency recruiter frequently represents candidates seeking placement.
+1. Contingency recruiter frequently represents candidates seeking placement and works with competing clients simultaneously..

 1. Retained recruiter works for the client only.